bpkg/bpkg/README.md

 ### global

 Indicates that the package is only intended to be install as a script.
-This allows the ommition of the `-g` or `--global` flag during installation.
+This allows the omission of the `-g` or `--global` flag during installation.

 ```json
   "global": "true"